 As a provision of the Colmery Veterans Educational Assistance Act, which created the Forever GI Bill, the VA opened the Edith Nourse Rogers STEM Scholarship to veterans pursuing science, technology, engineering and math degrees on Aug.
 1, 2019.

-Students who have used up or nearly depleted the entirety of their Post-9/11 GI Bill benefits will be able to apply to the VA for extended time and financial assistance.
-This extension will pay eligible students up to nine additional months of benefits, or a maximum lump sum of $30,000.
+Students who have used up or nearly depleted the entirety of their Post-9/11 GI Bill benefits can apply for the scholarship.
+Each STEM extension scholarship provides up to nine additional months of education benefits or $30,000, according to the VA.

 STEM Scholarship Eligibility Requirements

 Veterans and Fry scholars can apply for the STEM extension if they have exhausted their GI Bill benefits or expect to exhaust them within six months of their application, according to the VA.